valphi/SFTP-Uploader/README_WINDOWS.md

 **Note:** *SftpClient is a Java-based application that connects to an SFTP server and uploads files to a specified directory.*

+# **Single-User and Multi-User Modes**

+SftpClient supports two operational modes:

+### 1. Single-User Mode

+- **Default mode** when only one username is provided in the SFTP_USER variable

+- All files are uploaded using a single SFTP account

+- Files are taken directly from the main directories (user_indicator, macro_indicator, portfolio)

+### 2. Multi-User Mode

+- **Activated automatically** when multiple comma-separated usernames are provided in SFTP_USER

+- Files are distributed to and uploaded from user-specific subdirectories

+- Each user's files are uploaded using their respective SFTP credentials

+- **Important:** User-specific subdirectories are created automatically with the same names as the SFTP usernames

+## **How Multi-User Mode Works:**

+1. When multiple users are detected, the application creates user-specific subdirectories in each main directory

+2. Files from the main directories are copied to each user's subdirectory

+3. Files are uploaded separately for each user using their respective usernames and the same private and public keys

+4.  **Directory structure is automatically created** - if directories don't exist, they will be created during execution

+## **Setting Up Multi-User Mode:**

+1. Update the SFTP_USER environment variable in run_macos.command with
+    comma-separated usernames:

+> # SFTP username(s) for authentication
+>     # For single user: export SFTP_USER=username
+>     # For multiple users: separate with commas, e.g., "user1,user2,user3"
+>     # Example: export SFTP_USER="user1,user2,user3"
+>     set SFTP_USER=

+⚠️ **Important:** The subdirectory names MUST match exactly with the usernames specified in the SFTP_USER variable.

 ## **Prerequisites**

 1.  **Java Runtime Environment (JRE)**